-Your Healthy San Francisco coverage will expire 12 months after you enroll on your Anniversary Date if you do not renew.
-Renewal appointments fill up quickly, so be sure to schedule an appointment as soon as possible.
-You need to make sure that you don't lose your Healthy San Francisco services, your Medical Home and doctor.
+Your Healthy San Francisco coverage will expire 12 months after you enroll on your Coverage Start Date if you do not renew.
+In order to ensure continuous coverage, be sure to schedule an appointment as soon as possible.
+You need to make sure that you don’t lose your Healthy San Francisco services, your Medical Home or your doctor.

-To renew your HSF coverage, make an appointment with a Certified Application Assistor at your Medical Home.
-You can also download a printable version of the Healthy San Francisco Enrollment Sites to find an appointment location by clicking here.
+To renew your HSF coverage, make an appointment with an Application Assistor at your Medical Home, or any other HSF Enrollment Site by clicking here

 A Medical Home is the facility (in most cases, a clinic) where a primary care provider will provide your medical care.
 Participants access medical services through their Medical Home.
 It is the first place a Healthy San Francisco Participant should call with questions about medical care or treatment.

 Healthy San Francisco Participants select a medical home where they receive primary health care services.
 At some medical homes, Participants may have a Primary Care Provider (PCP), or health care professional they will see during their clinic appointments.